 - Martian Vision - Martian Manhunter can project powerful blasts of energy from his eyes.
 The power of these blasts are comparable to Superman's heat vision and have been shown to be able to harm Superman himself.
 He is able to create powerful enough blast to sever his own arm.
 He is also able to project telekinetic blasts of force.

 - Telekinesis - Presumably a side effect of his Martian vision is telekinesis.
 He seems to keep this ability in reserve, as he does some of his other powers.
-J'onn is capable of controlling / manipulating objects even at the subatomic level.
+J'onn is capable of controlling / manipulating; move; push; cut out; attrack; and levitate objects even at the subatomic level.
 J'onn can manipulate atoms, subatomic particles, and cells perfectly.
-J'onn can fire extremely powerful Telekinetic Blast and create a telekinetic shield.
+J'onn can fire extremely powerful Telekinetic Blast/waves and create a telekinetic shield.
 J'onn has only demonstrated this power a select few times and rarely utilizes it.

 - Martian Breath - The Martian Manhunter has also demonstrated an increased lung capacity, allowing him to blow powerful wind bursts and freeze opponents with his breath, similar to Superman.
 J'onn has also demonstrated the ability to fly through space for extended periods of time.